earthai-tech/watex/docs/history/project_story.rst

    :term:`DC-resistivity` survey investigations. a) An illustration of the critical issue of water shortage in Diacohu-Nord.
 Women are waiting for water in the forest from night until the morning. b) DC survey investigations in the "Koro" locality, north area of the :term:`Cote d'Ivoire`

-Unfortunately, the consequences of that :term:`water` quest late at night in the forest were terrible and numerous such as the snakebites I witnessed on May 17, 2017.
-The woman was immediately transported to the nearest city for treatment.
+Unfortunately, the consequences of that :term:`water` quest at night in the forest were numerous and terrible such as the snakebites that I witnessed on May 17, 2017.
+The lady was immediately transported to the nearest city for treatment.
 I was upset to hear that this phenomenon seems common experienced and frequently happened in their daily life.

 On my return from the mission, I, therefore, thought to solve this problem so that such a story does no longer happen again.
 Thus, two